 The next week, I was at the Bob Dylan tribute where she got booed.

 So that thing has had a lingering effect.

 I'm glad Sinéad did it.
 For a bunch of reasons.
 She has a different perspective as a Catholic from Ireland.

 Everybody was freaked.

-Do you remember when the cast from "Saturday Night Live" edited that edition of SPIN?
+Do you remember when the cast from “Saturday Night Live” edited that issue of SPIN?

 You didn’t expect it at all.

 The way she did it, she was freaking and trembling.

 You know how it is when you’re rude to somebody and you don’t really mean it?